boshmoq/boshmoq/README.md

 </p> -->

 - "Digital Craftsman" who believes great products live at the intersection of clean code and thoughtful design
-- I love building websites and apps where design, functionality and even small details matter.
+- i love building websites and apps where design, functionality and even small details matter.
-- I enjoy making products that are both practical and visually satisfying.
+- i enjoy making products that are both practical and visually satisfying.
-- Always open to learning, picking up new technologies and growing through the work itself
+- always open to learning, picking up new technologies and growing through the work itself
-- I got a site: www.abubakr.pro
+- i got a site: www.abubakr.pro / retro.abubakr.pro

 <br/>
 <br/>